AlanCortez1337/483-ML-discussion-1-/README.md

-# 483-ML-discussion-1-
+## CPSC 483 Machine Learning

-This was for a discussion board assignment to see how the scatterplot would change based on setting bounds
+These files are for CPSC 483 discussion boards.
+Each file is a discussion board.